akeneo/sfcc-helpcenter/README.md

 ```

 The help center website is then available on `http://localhost:8000/sfcc/v20/`.
-Files located in the content and src directories are watched for changes, so when developing or writing new articles you do not need to launch any other task.
+Files located in the content and src directories are screened for changes, so when developing or writing new articles you do not need to launch any other tasks.

 ## Deployment of master version